Edinburgh & District Shetland Association

 The Edinburgh and District Shetland Association was established in 1928 to cater for the social needs of an extensive Shetland connected community in and around Edinburgh and Leith.
 While the size of this community has varied over the years and the style of social events has changed, the aims of the Association remain the same.
 Today the Association is a lively forward looking community running regular ceilidh dances during Winter months in the Thomas Morton Hall at Leith Town Hall and other events during the year, with a specifically Shetland flavour.
 Members, their friends and visitors are very welcome to join us at all events.Annual Subscriptions are now due - see Membership

-Latest information: The Wednesday afternoon sheeks at Debenham's in Ocean terminal in January will be on Wed 9 Jan instead of 2nd Jan - other months will revert to the first Wednesday of the month.
-The next Conan Doyle lunch is Friday 11 January at 12 noon.
+The Wednesday afternoon sheeks at Debenham's in Ocean terminal will be the first Wednesday of the month.
+The Conan Doyle pub lunch is usually the first Friday of the month at 12 noon.

 Check Events News for reports of recent and previous events and "Dis an' Dat" for other news and information snippets.
 Contact Robin Barclay (email) with any news, information or comment to place on this website.
 Photos and stories are always welcome from any members.